 How are rehearsal dinner toasts different from wedding reception speeches?

-Toasts are often the most memorable part of the rehearsal dinner, and unlike at the wedding reception, where the toasting order is planned in advance, rehearsal-dinner toasts tend to be spontaneous.
-Since the setting is more casual and intimate, other guests might even want to add their own favorite memories of you and your fiancé, along with their well wishes.
+Toasts are often the most memorable part of the rehearsal dinner, and unlike at the wedding reception—where speeches by the best man, maid of honor and, traditionally, the father of the bride are planned for in advance—rehearsal dinner toasts tend to be less structured and more spontaneous.
+Since the setting is more casual and intimate, other guests present are also welcome to have a few moments with the mic and share favorite memories, along with their well wishes.

 As the rehearsal dinner toasts wrap up, be prepared to rise from your seats and thank all of those who have toasted you.
-This also the traditional time to present gifts to members of the wedding party (especially if the gifts are items you'd like them to wear during the wedding), as well as to the parents, to thank everyone for their love, guidance, and support.
-Cheers!
+This also traditionally the time to present gifts to your parents and members of your wedding party—especially if the gifts are items you'd like them to wear during the wedding day—and to thank everyone for their love, guidance and support.